hannahbazin/mphil-project/README.md

 # MPhil Project

-This repository contains analysis scripts, processed data outputs, and supporting files for the MPhil thesis:
+This repository contains analysis scripts, processed data outputs, and supporting files for the manuscript :

-**_Single-cell transcriptomic- and network-based identification of stage-specific modulators of brown adipocyte differentiation for anti-obesity drug repurposing_**.
+**_Drug repurposing for human brown adipocyte differentiation using integrated snRNA-seq and network analysis_**.

 ## Overview
 The project integrates **single-nucleus RNA-sequencing** analysis of human perivascular adipose tissue with **network-based drug prioritisation** to identify existing compounds that could promote brown adipocyte differentiation, a potential therapeutic strategy for obesity.